Today, you’re going to learn how to practice trauma informed mindfulness meditation safely when you have PTSD.

 This is why you need to develop dual awareness when practicing mindfulness.

 Using dual awareness, you can maintain multiple perspectives at the same time and balance awareness between your internal and external reality.

-In practice, this means to bring your focus back to your surrounding (exteroceptors) to create a sense of safety.
+In practice, this means bringing your focus back to your surrounding (exteroceptors) to create a sense of safety.

-Window of tolerance—a term coined by Dan Siegel, is an internal zone of support that help trauma survivors feel stable, present, and regulated.
+The window of tolerance—a term coined by Dan Siegel, is an internal zone of support that helps trauma survivors feel stable, present, and regulated.